Graduate Catalog

 Accreditation

-Lewis & Clark's graduate programs leading to PK-12 degrees, licensure, and endorsements are approved by the Council for the Accreditation of Educator Preparation (CAEP) and the Oregon Teacher Standards and Practices Commission (TSPC).
+Lewis & Clark's graduate programs leading to PK-12 degrees, licensure, and endorsements are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Oregon Teacher Standards and Practices Commission (TSPC).

 Principal License

-This program is designed for licensed teachers, personnel service providers (school counselors, school psychologists, and school social workers) and/or others with exceptional educational leadership experience who wish to become pre-K-12 principals with the knowledge, values, skills/tools and courage to improve teaching and learning through an equitable lens.
+This program is designed to equip licensed teachers, personnel service providers (school counselors, school psychologists, and school social workers) and/or others with exceptional educational leadership experience who seek building-level administrative positions with the knowledge, values, skills/tools and courage to improve teaching and learning through an equitable lens.

 Licensure Program Requirements